jsmith628/stack-stack/README.md

 A simple crate for a stack-allocated stack.
-Useful for when you want a small list of items with a known upper bound.
+Useful for when you want a small `Vec` of items with a known upper bound.

 Obviously this is similar to [`smallvec`](https://github.com/servo/rust-smallvec), the main distinguishing aspect being to have no heap allocation and to use